Canadians planning a trip to Europe from 2022 need to be prepared for the launch of the European Travel Information and Authorisation System (ETIAS).

 ETIAS works by cross-checking personal details against a number of security databases in order to identify potentially risky individuals.
+ETIAS is not a visa but an electronic authorisation aimed at boosting border security.

 This article explains how and why personal information is gathered and the technology in place to ensure its safe access and storage.

-Personal Information Collected by ETIAS
+Personal information collected by ETIAS

 To complete the ETIAS registration process for Canadians, applicants are required to complete an online form.